elastisys/compliantkubernetes/docs/user-guide/delegation.md

 ### Add a Kubernetes admin

-In Compliant Kubernetes, Application Developers who are Kubernetes admins have the ability to add more `Kubernetes admins` themselves.
+In Welkin, Application Developers who are Kubernetes admins have the ability to add more `Kubernetes admins` themselves.

 #### Steps